aspose-slides/Aspose.Slides-API-References/english/php-java/loadoptions/getwarningcallback/_index.md

 ---
 title: getWarningCallback
-second_title: Aspose.Sildes PHP for Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
 weight: 140
 url: /php-java/loadoptions/getwarningcallback/
 ---

 ## getWarningCallback()  method

  Returns or sets an object which receives warnings and decides whether loading process will continue or will be aborted.